apache/cassandra-java-driver/manual/ssl/README.md

 [these instructions](http://netty.io/wiki/forked-tomcat-native.html) to
 add it to your dependencies.

+There are known runtime incompatibilities between newer versions of netty-tcnative and the version of netty that the driver uses.
+For best results, use version 1.1.33.Fork17.

-Note that using netty-tcnative requires JDK 1.7 or above and requires the presence of OpenSSL on the system.
+Using netty-tcnative requires JDK 1.7 or above and requires the presence of OpenSSL on the system.
 It will not fall back to the JDK implementation.

 ##### Configuring the context